jasontylerallen2/Golang-Resty-Experiment/README.md

 # Golang-Resty-Experiment

 This project contains a function IsValidIdentityByPhone that checks if a name matches the subsriber of a phone number via the WhitePagesPro API.
 Unit tests and a benchmark test are included.
+Test results are included in results.txt

 Build: